TosbackCgusBridge-Bot/CGUs-versions/Usa/Privacy Policy.md

 MEDIA &.
 ENTERTAINMENT COLLECTION

-Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Try, buy, or learn more about Autodesk products See all products
+Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe

+Save up to 10% on your favorite Autodesk products when you subscribe for 3 years.
+Save now

+Try, buy, or learn more about Autodesk products See all products

 Software for 2D and 3D CAD.
 Subscription includes AutoCAD, specialized toolsets, and apps.